basant345/PneumoniaDetection-InceptionV3/README.md

 ##  Evaluation Metrics

-We used the following performance metrics to evaluate the model:
+I used the following performance metrics to evaluate the model:

 - **Accuracy**: Overall correct predictions
 - **Precision**: How many predicted pneumonia cases were actually pneumonia